meowseal/deobfuscated-ponytown-bootstrapjs/howtoinject.md

-This is just a simple script to enject it into the console we can use tampermonkey to inject JS scripts onto sites
+This is just a simple script to enject it into the console we can use tampermonkey to inject JS scripts onto sites just put this in front of the script and change the name and save it to run it on the site there'll be multiple files soon for changing parent directories but for now it doesn't work

 ```javscript
     // ==UserScript==